-We reopened the clinic on a modified schedule as of May 4, 2020.
+Starting June 01, 2021 we we will be open at full capacity.
+We are open with a limited schedule to limit your contact with others.
 We appreciate your support during this difficult time and look forward to seeing you in the office again soon.
+COVID precautions/modifications:

 We know this is a challenging time for everyone and we appreciate your support and understanding.
 We hope that you remain safe and healthy.

 Wash your hands after your temperature has been taken and you have been approved for treatment.
 If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 Wear a mask when out in public and in our office.

 Avoid close contact with people who are sick.

 Practice social distancing, including limiting scenarios where people are interacting closely or frequently with others such as large social gatherings.

 Stay home when you are sick.
 If you have a fever, cough, or difficulty breathing, seek medical care early, following the directions of your local health authority.

 Cover your cough or sneeze with a tissue or your bent elbow.
 Throw used tissues in the trash.